CellularPrivacy/Android-IMSI-Catcher-Detector/CONTRIBUTING.md

 If you want to also supply *radio* logcat, add `-b radio` somewhere in the `logdmp` alias, but know that your GPS location and cell info may be included when you do that.

 ---

+#### SEEKING

+Special positions we are currently seeking skilled people for:

+* People with a CryptoPhone for another detection verification.
+* Bugfixer for [Coverity Scan Defects](https://scan.coverity.com/projects/3346) detected within our app.

+---

+#### DONATING

+Thank you for encouraging our developers!

+* Feel invited to donate using [this guide](https://github.com/SecUpwN/Android-IMSI-Catcher-Detector/wiki/Donations).